Craig Bellamy (rugby league): 2025

 On 5 June, Melbourne announced that Bellamy had re-signed with the club for the 2026 season.

-Bellamy guided Melbourne to a second placed finish in the 2025 NRL season and eventually the 2025 NRL Grand Final where they squandered a 22-12 half-time lead against Brisbane to lose the match 26-22.
+Bellamy guided Melbourne to a second-placed finish in the 2025 NRL season and eventually the 2025 NRL Grand Final where they squandered a 22-12 half-time lead against Brisbane to lose the match 26–22.

-Bellamy's acknowledged genius as a coach
+2026

+On 6 February 2026, the Storm announced that Bellamy had re-signed as coach until the end of the 2028 season.

+In the 2026 NRL season, Bellamy failed to qualify Melbourne for the finals which was the first time the club had missed out since 2002.
+During the early part of the season, Melbourne lost a club record seven straight matches.

+Coaching career

 Commentator Paul Kent describes how Bellamy transforms "journeymen footballers into accomplished players.".

 Coach, commentator and rugby league administrator Phil Gould stated: